Troupes de marine: Kepi and traditional epaulettes

 The modern kepi is presented to new recruits in a solemn ceremony.
 It is worn by officers and non-commissioned officers when another headdress is not prescribed.
 The kepi is entirely dark blue – a very dark blue, often mistaken for black – with a red (privates and corporals) or gold (non-commissioned officers and officers) trimming.
 All kepis display the anchor insignia of the Marines.
 When not being worn the kepi is expected to be positioned so that the anchor is always visible.

 The "traditional" epaulettes used by the TdM are gold for officers and NCOs and wool of "daffodil" yellow for other ranks.
-This colour and pattern is derived from the historic epaulettes of the Metropolitan light infantry.
+This colour and pattern is derived from the historic epaulettes of the light infantry formations in mainland France.

 Golden Spurs

 The officers of marine "mounted" units (that is to say those formerly using horses, or currently armored vehicles) have the privilege of wearing gold spurs for certain occasions.
 This differs from the usual French cavalry practice of wearing silver spurs.
 Tradition has it that Queen Victoria of the United Kingdom requested this distinction for the marine troops from Emperor Napoleon III to honor the branch after the Battle of Balaclava in the Crimea (1854) where marine infantry saved British troops from destruction.